-The output timing of sentence (serial data) is synchronized with 1PPS output from PPS port after the time fix by GNSS positioning.
-In the default state, the sentence output begins in the range from 25 ms to 75 ms after the rising of 1PPS.
+The output timing of sentence (serial data) is synchronized with 1PPS output from PPS port when the frequency mode is COARSE LOCK, FINE LOCK and HOLDOVER.
+The sentence output begins in the range from 25 ms to 75 ms after the rising of 1PPS.